jstolarek/tasty-hunit-adapter/README.md

 ===================

-This package provides a function that converts exisiting [HUnit] (http://hackage.haskell.org/package/HUnit) test to TestTree that can be used by [tasty](http://hackage.haskell.org/package/tasty) testing framework.
+This package provides a function that converts exisiting [HUnit] (http://hackage.haskell.org/package/HUnit) tests to TestTree that can be used by [tasty](http://hackage.haskell.org/package/tasty) testing framework.
 Code is adapted from [test-framework-hunit] (http://hackage.haskell.org/package/test-framework-hunit) package